ayseakyol/app-theme/README.md

 # Project of App-Theme

 ## Description
 I prepared this project after the tutorial with using **HTML5, CSS3**.
-Especially, to prepare responsive webpages I benefit
-from the `flexboxgrid`.
-Flexboxgrid is very helpfu to do responsive pages.
-With the help of **home, about, services, contact pages** people can find lots of information about company.
-Header-footer, showcase, features, info section etc. are very colorful met the images.
-Also the `#56a79a` color give quiet and comfort to people.
-Navbar is very helpful to get around the pages.
-In contact page, with the help of form people can contact met the company easily.
+The first aim of this project is making branches correctly and easily.
+Flexboxgrid

 ## Visual
 This is the main page of the project: